snayfach/MIDAS/docs/merge_snvs.md

   -v, --verbose         verbose

 Input/Output:
+  -i INPUT              input to results from 'run_phylo_cnv.py snvs'. see
+                        <intype> for details
+  -t {dir,file,list}    input type. 'dir': directory containing phylo_cnv
-  -i INDIR              input directory. each subdirectory should correspond
-                        to a different sample_id
+                        results. each subdirectory should correspond to a different sample_id. for example:
+                        <directory>/<sample_id> 'file': file containing paths
+                        to phylo_cnv results. each line in the file should contain the full path to the results for a sample_id.
+                        'list': comma-separated list of paths to phylo_cnv results.
   -s SPECIES_ID         species identifier. a list of prevalent species can be
                         obtained by running 'scripts/merge_species.py'.
 A map
                         of species ids to species names can be found in